In addition, the Literacy Lab is open to the public, especially for local school teachers and educators who need access to these types of materials.

 Hours of Operation:

-The Literacy Lab is open year round and a varying times during the day based on ULM's acdemic schedule.
+The Literacy Lab is open year round and a varying times during the day based on ULM's academic schedule.
 Please check with Susan Jennings if you want to reserve this room for an special event.
-Her email is email@example.com and phone is (318) 342-1266.
+Her email is email@example.com and phone is (318) 342-1482.

 In partnership with Scholastic Inc., and founding faculty Dr. Beth Ricks, Dr. Lynn

 Clark, Dr. Ava Pugh, Dr. Sherlyn Powell and faculty members throughout campus secured

 the latest technological resources, as well as emerging research on education from

 Strong literacy skills impact an individual's ability to fully participate in society, understand public issues, and lay the foundation upon which labor market skills are built.

 The complexity of today's world means that individuals need to have some level of proficiency in reading, mathematics and science in order to understand and participate fully in economic and social life – and the ability to raise proficiency levels in this area is directly related to our ability to produce outstanding educators.